TRiO Student Support Services (SSS)

 The focus on individualized coaching and support addresses each participant’s need for improvement and development in the following areas: academics, financial literacy, and personal & social matters.

 Our workshops educate and assist participants in developing the necessary skills to graduate and achieve their goals.
-SSS conducts forum workshops in a number of areas related to academic success.
+SSS conducts workshops in a number of areas related to academic success.
 Past topics have included academic and personal development, time management and test-taking skills.

 FINANCIAL EDUCATION AND PROGRAMMING